 #MeToo unleashed a wave of hope for women who had long been denied healing.
 But when I came forward in 2018 looking for healing and closure, it was like being thrown right back into the jaws of institutional betrayal.
 Instead of a trauma-informed, victim-sensitive response, I was greeted by a fast-moving freight train of heavy-handed lawyers.

-Last year, I turned to my former employer to seek long-denied healing for a sexual assault where my boss bullied me into staying silent.
-This time it was worse.
-I was not believed.
-I was not supported.
+Last year, I turned to my former employer, the Ontario Securities Commission, to seek long-denied healing for a violent sexual assault I never formally reported because my boss bullied me into staying silent about it.
+This time, it was even worse.
+My efforts to find healing were weaponized against me.
+I was not believed, I was not supported.
 I was made to feel like I was the offender.

-Most women who have been sexually assaulted or suffered other forms of sexual violence, abuse and harassment never report it.
-If you wonder why, you only need to look at this outcome.
-No woman wants to be worse off for coming forward than if she stayed silent.
-And when you have the most powerful political figure in the province complicit in the effort to muzzle a victim, what chance does anyone have against that stacked deck?
-It’s a story that shows women in the workplace, in the community and on the campus aren’t nearly as safe as we need to be.
+Most women who have been sexually assaulted or have experienced other forms of sexual violence, abuse and harassment never report these incidents.
+If you wonder why, you only need to look at what happened to me.
+No woman wants to be worse off for coming forward than if she had stayed silent.
+No victim wants to risk more damage to her health after her career has been obliterated as well.

 So, if you are concerned about the reluctance of victims to come forward, and think that a culture of fear and silence makes the world less safe for our sisters, our daughters, our wives, our mothers and others, ask yourself this: When you have one of the most powerful political leaders in the country complicit in the effort to muzzle a victim — when he can successfully duck when asked about it in the Ontario Legislature without the media even stirring from its Question Period slumber — or when one of North America’s leading regulators of business can get away with shaming a victim of sexual assault and turn her into the offender without as much as a flutter in the boardroom’s curtains, what chance does any woman have against that stacked deck?